-As of today, all of our courses are distance delivered, yet hands-on, place-based and culturally relevant in every student’s context, no matter from where they participate, be it Alaska, the Lower 48 or another country.
+All of our courses are distance delivered, hands-on, place-based, and culturally relevant in every student’s context.

 - Ethnobotany concentration in the Associate of Science degree